Splitting quaternion algebras over quadratic number fields: Abstract

 \section{Abstract}

 We propose an algorithm for finding zero divisors in quaternion algebras over quadratic number fields, or equivalently, solving homogeneous quadratic equations in three variables over $\mathbb{Q}(\sqrt{d})$ where $d$ is a square-free integer.
-The algorithm is deterministic and runs in polynomial time if one is allowed to call oracles for factoring integers and polynomials over finite fields.
+The algorithm is randomized and runs in polynomial time if one is allowed to call oracles for factoring integers.